 Promise: “Great will be His dignity and He will be called Son of the Most High.” —Lk 1:32

 Praise: The Archangel Gabriel foretold the birth of John the Baptist (Lk 1:13).
 Then he made the greatest announcement of all time to Mary: You will be the mother of God (see Lk 1:31-33).

-Written by a member of the editorial team for Presentation Ministries' One Bread One Body.
-Reposted, this reflection was reposted with permission.
+This reflection was reposted by a member of the editorial team for Presentation Ministries' One Bread One Body.
 If you would like to receive daily teachings like these in your inbox you may subscribe at https://www.presentationministries.com/subscribe/email.